Crew Resources

 Please be the first crewmember in history to have these knots learned BEFORE you get on board!
 Be ready to tie them while standing on your head, upside-down, and singing Skip-to-Ma-Looo!
 (Since we know you’re not going to do that…please at least take a peak at them and pretend that you’ve practiced.)

 • Bowline.
 The bowline (“BOW-lin”…as in “Bow” and Arrow and “Lynn”) creates a loop, usually at the end of a line, that won’t slip or slide.
 It’s quick to tie.
 It is very easy to untie (which is even more important), and we use it several times a day to secure the boat to a mooring ball, for example.
 Once you know it, you’ll be using it all the time back home.
 Bowline Video The loop of a bowline can be “butterflied” through a cleat to make a really secure attachment…that is the way we’ll often be using it.
-(This line’s going nowhere.)
+(See the photo below.
+This line’s going nowhere.)

 • Clove Hitch.
 This seems like a super whimpy knot….and it kinda is…and the guy in the video REALLY is.
 But it is the PERFECT knot for securing and adjusting fenders (you know, the things land-lubbers always call “bumpers” that prevent us from scratching up the sides of our boat and other boats).
 We’ll drop the fenders down the sides of the boat and tie them to the safety lines that surround the boat using a clove hitch.
 (We have to do this A LOT, especially when we are coming into a marina).
 The clove hitch is really fast to tie.
 It is really easy to untie.
 And it is really easy to adjust right before we slam into a Russian oligarch’s superyacht.
 Clove Hitch Video

 • The Dena Dangle.
 This knot is used to garrot your significant other who is trying to teach you about knots.
 See Mike below demonstrating a smartly placed Dena Dangle…fashioned by Dena herself.
 (If you can garrot your significant other on the first try…then CONGRATULATIONS!
-You’re already way ahead and have just THREE knots to learn!)
+You’re already way ahead and have just THREE more knots to learn!)

 A Typical Day